The Florida Main Street Program has helped revitalize the downtown areas of many Florida towns.

 This was the unfortunate history of Florida towns in the years following World War Two.
 A generation ago, the central areas of many Florida towns looked like war zones.
 Windows were boarded up, crime was rampant and no law abiding person wanted to be there after sundown.

-Then in the 1980's, the Main Street Program was developed by the National Trust for Historic Preservation.
+Then in the 1980s, the Main Street Program was developed by the National Trust for Historic Preservation.
 The program is under the umbrella of the the National Trust Main Street Center.

 Towns and Cities of the Florida Main Street Program include:

 The Main Street approach advocates improvements in four areas to create a positive, distinctive image for downtown:

 The Main Street approach also advocates a return to community self-reliance and emphasizes the downtown's traditional assets: personal service, local ownership, unique architecture, and sense of community.

 The Main street program is helping preserve Florida history.

 The result for you is a group of more than 50 Florida towns and neighborhoods that are fun places to visit or live.

 These communities have become favorite Florida attractions.
 Most Florida Main Street downtowns have fine small restaurants, coffee shops, gift shops, antique stores and art galleries.
 All Main Street towns are pedestrian friendly.

 Learn more at the state's website, Florida Main Street Program.